hanabi/hanabi.github.io/Reference.md

   * Normally, Bob would think that this is a *Finesse* and that he should blind-play his *Finesse Position* card as the red 4.
   * However, *5 Pulls* take precedence over *Finesses*.
 Bob can see that there is a playable blue 1 to the right of the 5, so no-one is promised the red 4.
 * Since *5 Pulls* take precedence over *Finesses*, it is even possible to *5 Pull* a 4 without promising that the 5 is the matching suit.
-* Normal *Play Clues* and *Delayed Play Clues* take priority over *Early 5's Chop Moves* and *5 Pulls* (as long as they don't cause any blind cards to play).
-For example:
-  * It is the *Early Game*.
-  * On the stacks, red 4 is played.
-  * A blue 1 is available to clue in Bob's hand.
-  * Instead, Alice clues an off-chop 5 in Cathy's hand (as number 5).
-  * This is to be interpreted as a *Play Clue* on the red 5 (as opposed to a *5 Pull* on some other card).
 * When a player is *Finessed* or *Bluffed*, they are allowed to defer playing the blind card in order to do a *Finesse* or *Bluff* of their own.
 However, if they could be *Bluffed*, they are **not** allowed to initiate a *5 Pull*.
 (Players are still allowed to defer playing into a *Finesse* in order to initiate a *5 Pull*.)
 * In the rare case where a *5 Pull* is performed in a 3-player game by touching two 5's in slot 1 and slot 3, then the *5 Pulled* card is slot 2.
 * For expert players, we define a specific [interaction between *5's Chop Moves* / *5 Pulls* and *2 Saves*](#2-saves-advanced-section-interaction-with-5s-chop-moves--5-pulls).